‘Almost every area of psychology has something to contribute to addressing climate change’

-Another thing we’re doing in CAST is helping design the UK Climate Assembly, which is a large-scale deliberative process to bring public views into UK Parliament’s climate change policymaking process.
-With other expert leads and facilitators, we are ensuring that the information provided is balanced and accessible, that deliberations are meaningful, and that participants’ decisions are useable by policymakers in designing the UK’s ‘Net Zero’ policies.
+Another thing we’re doing in CAST is helping design and evaluate deliberative processes such as the Climate Assembly UK, which was a large-scale citizen engagement process to bring public views into UK Parliament’s climate change policy-making.
+With other expert leads and facilitators, we ensured that the information provided was balanced and accessible, that deliberations were meaningful, and that participants’ decisions were useable by policy-makers in designing the UK’s ‘Net Zero’ policies.

 Without psychological – alongside other social science – insights, these interventions might not take account of important factors like habits or social norms that can act as barriers to changing lifestyles and wider society.

 Our research shows that academics do a lot of flying both professionally and personally, as they often have higher incomes.
 There’s a whole conference culture, so it’s expected that you will be flying all over the place, and it’s seen as a perk of the job.
 There’s a strongly established norm and people are quite resistant to change.
 The slight silver lining is that we are seeing a bit of a shift.
 Amongst the academics that I’m working with there does seem to be a lot more effort being made to put on virtual conferences, or at least conferences with an option for virtual attendance.